 It might sound odd, but happiness and being able to function are the biggest factors.
 Let’s say that you like things tidy in your home.
 If keeping things tidy doesn’t bother you or interfere with daily life, it’s fine.
 If you keep showing up late for work because you can’t leave until everything is clean, that’s not fine.
 Therefore, your need for tidiness impairs your ability to get to work on time.
 The thing you must watch out for is when thoughts, feelings, or moods start disrupting your life and making you unhappy.
 If that happens, you should let a doctor answer the question, do I have a mental disorder, for you.
 Even if you don’t get a diagnosis, the doctor or therapist can often help you manage whatever has thrown you off your game.

-Sadly, many people with mental disorders end up abusing alcohol or drugs.
+Sadly, many people with mental disorders often end up abusing alcohol, drugs, or both.
 Additionally, someone with an anxiety disorder might drink too much or use opioids.
 They don’t realize it, but it’s often an attempt to manage the symptoms of the mental disorder.
 The substance abuse, unfortunately, becomes a problem of its own.
 Not only must the person deal with the mental disorder, but they must also go through addiction therapy.
 For example, a few common elements of therapy include:

 - Cognitive behavioral therapy